 I certainly did not accomplish all this alone, though the first 5 years were pretty solitary.
 There were a few early adopters of the OCF idea, and their small donations buoyed my spirits and belief that this indeed could have life breathed into it through my diligence and tenacity, and the gradual accruement of others who had drunk the Kool-Aid and become as much OCF disciples as a population that I helped and served.
 I worked hard to assemble the best advisors from the oral cancer world and other important stakeholders in the public health and medical / dental education realms to see that I stayed on track.
 It was, and still is, an impressive team of who’s who related to these cancers, combined with others who ran larger non-profits with names everyone knows, to ensure my governance was appropriate.
 But a seminal relationship with a brilliant young researcher I met at a cancer conference in OCF’s first year, defined in me the belief that OCF could be so much more.
 That researcher was the prolific Dr. Maura Gillison; then at Johns Hopkins and now at MD Anderson Cancer Center, who had just published a paper describing how a human papilloma virus, well known to be the causative factor in the majority of cervical cancers, was perhaps behind the sudden growth of the disease that was my own.
-Her willingness to mentor me, and my willingness to help fund her research with others, resulted in a decade and a half of peer review published research elucidating one of the most important ideas to impact the oral/oropharyngeal cancer world in decades; the increasing impact of a virus and its sexual transmission, not just tobacco in driving the unprecedented increases we were seeing in the disease.
+Her willingness to mentor me, and my willingness to help fund her research with others, resulted in two decades of peer review published research elucidating one of the most important ideas to impact the oral/oropharyngeal cancer world in decades; the increasing impact of a virus and its sexual transmission, not just tobacco in driving the unprecedented increases we were seeing in the disease.